 What happens if you do not pass one or all parts of the TSI Assessment?

 If you do not pass one or all parts (reading, writing and math) of the TSI Assessment, you may be required to enroll in developmental education coursework or accelerated intervention before you can enroll in a college credit course for the subject in which you did not pass.
 In some cases, you may be allowed to enroll in a developmental intervention and college-credit course at the same time.
 The TSI Assessment is an on-demand test, and you may retake it at any time to determine your college readiness.
 Remember, developmental education courses and interventions often cost the same as a college-level course but do not count towards a certificate or degree program and do not transfer.
 It is best to avoid developmental education all together by becoming college ready in high school or before enrolling in at a college or university.

 ACT with Writing

-The ACT with Writing will be held at Cotulla High School on Saturday, April 13th at 7:45 am in the CHS Cafetorium.
+The next ACT with Writing will be held at Cotulla High School on Saturday, December 14, 2019 at 7:45 am in the CHS Cafetorium.

 Juniors and Seniors who receive a free or reduced lunch plan are eligible for up to 2 fee waivers.
-All Juniors and Seniors who need to register for the ACT can visit the Counseling Center on Tuesday, October 30, 2018.
+All Juniors and Seniors who need to register for the ACT can visit the Counseling Center.

 Visit the following website to access information about the ACT with Writing.